run-llama/llama_deploy/README.md

 The goal of Llama Deploy is to easily transition something that you built in a notebook to something running on the cloud with the minimum amount of changes to the original code, possibly zero.
-In order to make this transition a pleasant one, the intrinsic complexity of running agents as services is managed by a component called _API Server_, the only one in LLama Deploy that's user facing.
+In order to make this transition a pleasant one, the intrinsic complexity of running agents as services is managed by a component called _API Server_, the only one in Llama Deploy that's user facing.
 You can interact with the API Server in two ways:

 - Using the `llamactl` CLI from a shell.
 - Through the _LLama Deploy SDK_ from a Python application or script.

-Both the SDK and the CLI are distributed with the LLama Deploy Python package, so batteries are included.
+Both the SDK and the CLI are distributed with the Llama Deploy Python package, so batteries are included.

 The overall system layout is pictured below.